5DROR5/PIT/README.md

 A custom loading screen that replaces BeamNG's default with a branded slideshow, background music, and a police-themed animated progress bar.

-[![MPLC Loading Screen Preview](https://img.youtube.com/vi/sMdUT_TfHDs/maxresdefault.jpg)](https://youtu.be/sMdUT_TfHDs)
+[![MPLC Loading Screen Preview](https://img.youtube.com/vi/sMdUT_TfHDs/maxresdefault.jpg)](https://youtu.be/sMdUT_TfHDs) *▶ Click the image to watch the preview*

 **Installation:** place `MPLC.zip` in `Resources/Client/` and restart the server.
 No server-side files are required.